av4625/tradfri_colour_cycle_animation/README.md

 is on
 - [ ] Allow the user to turn on another animation while one is currently running by stopping the first and starting the second.
+- [ ] Be able to programically cycle through XY colours instead of having a list of constants